 - Pregnancy history.
 Early age at first birth (younger than 20 years old) and women with 3 or more full-term pregnancies are at increased risk.

 - Diet.
-See Nutritional Considerations, below.
+See Nutritional Considerations below.

 Prevention and Screening

 HPV vaccination.
-In 2006, the FDA approved a recombinant vaccine that protects against four strains of the human papillomavirus (HPV 6, 11, 16, and 18) that are implicated in up to 70% of cases of cervical intraepithelial neoplasia, a precursor to cervical cancer, and 90% of cases of female genital warts.
-The Centers for Disease Control and Prevention recommend HPV vaccination for both girls and boys at age 11-12, but the vaccine may be administered as early as age 9.
-It is also recommended for all adults through age 26 if they have not been previously vaccinated.
+In 2006, the Food and Drug Administration approved a recombinant vaccine that protects against four strains of the human papillomavirus (HPV 6, 11, 16, and 18) that are implicated in up to 70% of cases of cervical intraepithelial neoplasia, a precursor to cervical cancer, and 90% of cases of female genital warts.
+The Centers for Disease Control and Prevention recommend HPV vaccination for both girls and boys beginning at age 11-12, but the vaccine may be administered as early as age 9.
+It is also recommended for adults through age 26 if they have not been previously vaccinated.
 The vaccine does not protect against cervical cancer among those already infected with HPV and does not influence the risk of cancers that are not due to these HPV strains.